 Important Child Support Worksheet Factors

 As defined by the law, gross income pertains to that amount of income earned by a certain parent through the exercise of his or her profession as well as through the businesses he or she manages.
-The judge will take into consideration several factors before it will render a final order for the payment of the child support calculations.
-Gross income is one of those things that the judge will look into to determine whether or not the parent earning the said income should be the one made liable for the child support.
-Aside from this, several circumstances such as the relationship of the parent with the children and the latter's ability to pay will also be subjected to the examination by the court.
+The judge will take into consideration several factors before they will render a final order for the payment of the child support calculations.
+Gross income is one of those things that the judge will look into, to determine whether or not the parent earning the said income should be the one made liable for the child support.
+Aside from this, several circumstances, such as the relationship of the parent with the children and the latter's ability to pay, will also be subjected to the examination by the court.

-In all these instances, the judge hearing the case will always apply the “best interest of the child” rule in order to come up with a sound decision.
-The parties in this type of case must present the proper documentary, testimonial and object evidence before the court.
-These evidence must be reliable, admissible and competent to prove the income earned by the father or mother.
+In all these instances, the judge hearing the case will apply the “best interest of the child” rule in order to come up with a sound decision.
+The parties in this type of case must present the proper documentary, testimonial, and object-evidence before the court.
+The evidence must be reliable, admissible, and competent to prove the income earned by the father or mother.
 They must also establish the other claims of the parties in the case.

-If you are considering to settle with the other party as to the obligation for child support, make sure that you talk to your lawyer first.
+If you are considering settling with the other party on the obligation for child support, make sure that you talk to your lawyer first.
 All negotiations must be made with the presence of a counsel.
 Compromise agreements must be clearly explained to the parties to guarantee that all the terms and conditions to be agreed upon have been fully understood by them.

 References: Defining the Best Interests of a Child